-- Instruments that are managed on a "hold to collect contractual cash flows" basis are measured at amortised cost; - Instruments that are managed on a "hold to collect contractual cash flows and for sale" basis are measured at fair value through other comprehensive income (FVOCI); - · Instruments that are managed on other basis, including trading financial assets, are measured at FVTPL.
+- Instruments that are managed on a "hold to collect contractual cash flows" basis are measured at amortised cost; - Instruments that are managed on a "hold to collect contractual cash flows and for sale" basis are measured at fair value through other comprehensive income (FVOCI); - Instruments that are managed on other basis, including trading financial assets, are measured at FVTPL.

-The Group makes an assessment of the objective of the business model in which a financial asset is held at a portfolio level because this best reflects the way the business is managed and information is provided to management.
+The Group makes an assessment of the objective of the business model in which a financial asset is held at a portfolio level because it's the best way to reflect how the business is managed and information is provided to management.
 The information considered includes: